MirkoHernandez/denote-folgezettel/Readme.md

 Insert dblock with a regexp corresponding with the section of the current buffer's signature.
 A signature 2 would generate a dblock with the notes 2a 2b 2c, etc.

+> [!NOTE]
+> "Section" here is the list of immediate descendants of a given note; "full section"
+> the list of all descendants.

 ### denote-fz-insert-full-section-dblock